-In today’s Fact or Fiction post, I’m going to be answering another question from my “Everything You Always Wanted to Know” Google Form.
+In today’s Fact or Fiction post, I’m going to be answering a social media question.

 Would it be bad to only do exercise you like even if it’s not a balance of cardio/strength/different modes of moving?
 Like would doing just yoga or only running be a bad way to be an active person?Anonymous